Thursday, 29th September, 2022.

 Traditionally, benefit claims and applications for other social entitlements, such as homelessness assistance, have been regulated by two separate mechanisms, depending which part of the world the claimant/applicant is from:

-But, following the end of the Brexit “transition period” on 31 December 2020, the treatment of EEA Nationals arriving in the UK from 2021 onwards will rely much more heavily on the immigration status test.
-The Workshop will look at how the immigration status test works – what kind of status does and does not allow a person to claim benefits, and we will also deal with the effect of social treaties (CESC/ECSMA) to which the UK is still a party along with most of the EEA countries.
+But, since the end of the Brexit “transition period” on 31 December 2020, the treatment of EEA Nationals arriving in the UK from 2021 onwards relies much more heavily on the immigration status test.
+The Workshop will look at how the immigration status test works for claimants from anywhere in the world – EEA or elsewhere: what kind of status does and does not allow a person to claim benefits?
+We will also deal with the effect of social treaties (CESC/ECSMA) to which the UK is still a party along with most of the EEA countries.

 o Settled status (indefinite leave);